China ambassador accuses Canada and allies of racism

 China detained Canadian ex-diplomat Michael Kovrig and entrepreneur Michael Spavor on Dec.
 10 on vague allegations of “engaging in activities that endanger the national security” of China.

+In the op-ed, Lu seemed to admit detaining the Canadians was in retaliation for the arrest of Huawei executive Meng Wanzhou, something China has previously denied.

-The arrests came 10 days after Huawei executive Meng Wanzhou was arrested in Canada at the request of the U.S., which wants her extradited to face charges that she misled banks about the company’s business dealings in Iran.
+The arrests came 10 days after Meng was arrested in Canada at the request of the U.S., which wants her extradited to face charges that she misled banks about the company’s business dealings in Iran.
 A Canadian judge granted Meng bail while she awaits extradition proceedings.

 Le writes that “elites” in Canada are completely dismissing China’s law by demanding the immediate release of the Canadians.